 And finally here is the blurb for the book.
 This is the summary that you find on the back cover.
 It is designed to inform, entice and tease in equal measure.

 Steam Pt 1 “The Differences”

 London, 1842.
 Led by Charles Babbage, Ada Lovelace and influenced by the mysterious George Neolander, The Cadre, is an exclusive group of the nation’s greatest minds who are revolutionising Victorian industry.
 The analytical engine, electricity and the telegraph are just some of the many new marvels giving the British Empire an unassailable advantage over the rest of the world.
 To their attention comes Francis Perrin, a young gentleman scientist with a story of Oklo, an African God said to be able to produce infinite amounts of steam from just rock and water.
 The Cadre want more power to fuel the growth of the Empire.
 They plan to send Perrin to Africa to investigate and claim Oklo and its secrets for the nation.
-But if the Cadre are interested in Perrin, then others, desperate to claw back some advantage from the Empire, are interested in Perrin.
-Thrown into a world he doesn’t understand and is utterly unprepared for, Perrin needs to learn fast if he is even to survive to set sail to Africa, let alone understand what “The God of Steam” really is.
+But if the Cadre are interested in Perrin, then others, desperate to claw back some advantage from the Empire, are interested in him too.
+Thrown into a world he doesn’t understand and is utterly unprepared for, Perrin needs to learn fast if he is even to survive London, let alone prove himself up to the task of an expedition to Africa, let alone understand what “The God of Steam” really is.